teamputtygen/hn-docs/docs/training/end-users/introduction.rst

 To follow the complete end-user tutorial, you must have the following:

  - A laptop with access to the Internet (probably via wifi),
- - An SSH client installed on your laptop (Linux/Mac OS is installed by default, Windows users can use `Putty
+ - An SSH client installed on your laptop (Linux/Mac OS: installed by default, Windows: use `Putty
    <https://www.ssh.com/ssh/putty/windows/install>`_),
- - An OpenSSH keypair (`Linux/Mac OS
+ - An **OpenSSH** keypair (`Linux/Mac OS
    <https://www.ssh.com/ssh/keygen/>`_, `Windows
    <https://www.ssh.com/ssh/putty/windows/puttygen>`_) , and
  - An identity from a procurer's organization that can be used through the eduGAIN or Elixir AAI identify federations.

-If you don't have these, you can consult the referenced documentation
+If you don't have these, consult the referenced documentation or ask your administrator.

 Logging in to Nuvla